Drug Companies Are Putting Their Greed on Full Display as Inflation Reduction Act Turns One

 - September 20: Astellas filing due

-- October 16: Federal government’s cross-filing is due in BMS v.
+- October 16: The federal government’s cross-filings are due in Bristol Myers Squibb v.
 Becerra and Janssen v.
 Becerra

-- December 1: Federal government’s reply filing is due in BMS v.
+- December 1: The federal government’s reply filing is due in Bristol Myers Squibb v.
 Becerra

 Here’s What Legal & Health Experts Have Said About The Cases